 Spending time modeling and discussing the process is sooooo worth the time.
 You’ll reap the benefits for the entire year.

 Your kids most likely won’t fall into this routine the very first day.
 You may need to repeat the above process a couple of times or your kids may need to be reminded of your expectations.

-Don’t be afraid to stop your class during their writing if some aren’t following the expectations you set.
+Don't be afraid to stop your class if some kids aren't sticking with the expectations you've set.
 Be sure to state why you stopped them from writing and what they should be doing.